gitter-badger/cova-core/README.rst

-COVA Compute Node
+COVA Core
 ========================

-This projecy contains the public facign repo for COVA compute node.
+This projecy contains the public facing repo for COVA core.

+This repo has four major components:
+1. Cova Routing Node
+2. Cova Compute Node
+3. Centrifuge and Smart Policy writing toolkit
-This repo has two major component: 1) cova gossip network networking components 2) CovaVM, which enforces the smart data policies
+4. CovaVM, which enforces the smart data policies